josephkohhh/Tutorials/README.md

 # Tutorials
-This repo contains my tutorial notes.
+This repo contains my tutorial notes

 ## Table of Contents